broxeph/djangalex/README.md

 # To do: WineApp
 * Add pictures to wines
-* Test logged-in user wine recommendations
+* Add tests for logged-in user wine recommendations